sankarax/minix-v/README.md

-# MINI-XV
+# MINIX-V

-MINI-XV is a 32-bit multi-cycle RISC-V-based SoC implemented in SystemVerilog.
+MINIX-V is a 32-bit multi-cycle RISC-V-based SoC implemented in SystemVerilog.
 The project includes a custom CPU core, memory system, memory-mapped peripheral bus, FIFO, and UART transmitter.

 The processor can execute machine code generated from C using the RISC-V GCC toolchain.